anisakundu/leetcode-journey/blind75.md

         - strong takeaway: both in this explanation and in the other explanations, it seems important to start with the most inefficient solution in interviews and work your way up to the efficient solution. maybe you don't code each solution. you just explain it.
         - array problems usually should have an O(n) solution. look for it.
     - what would you do if they needed you to actually return the array? hashmap? between each sum and the array it's made up of.

+Notes
+    - this would be a 2 pointer solution i think if we had to keep track of the arrays.
 </details>

 <details>